goshippo/devweek16-shippo-challenge/README.md

 # DeveloperWeek 2016 Hackathon - Shippo Challenge

-**Excited to have you working on the Shippo Challenge for Developer Week 2016!**
+*Excited to have you working on the Shippo Challenge for Developer Week 2016!*

+**For fast debugging, join our Shippo Hacks Slack group by sending an email to shan@goshippo.com!**

 ### About the challenge
 [At Shippo](https://goshippo.com/), we build shipping APIs and dashboards connecting e-commerce stores to multiple carriers like USPS, FedEx, UPS etc., all from within one system.